alejolp/extmodem/README.md

 ### Compile

-On Linux systems you can compile with g++ using the "build.py" script.
+On Linux systems you can compile with g++ using cmake.
 You need:

-* Python to run the build script
+* Modern C++ compiler with C++11 support
+* CMAKE
 * Boost C++ library development files
 * PortAudio VERSION 19 library development files

 On Debian and Ubuntu you can install the required packages easily:

-    aptitude install build-essential g++ portaudio19-dev libboost-system-dev libboost-thread-dev libboost-program-options-dev
+    aptitude install cmake build-essential g++ portaudio19-dev libboost-system-dev libboost-thread-dev libboost-program-options-dev

 Then just type, at the "extmodem" directory:

-    python build.py
+    mkdir build
+    cd build
+    CFLAGS=-O2 CXXFLAGS=-O2 cmake ..
+    make -j4

-The executable should be at  `bin/extradio`
+The executable should be at  `build/extradio`

+### Raspberry Pi Support

+I'm running extmodem on my RPi.
+To compile with cmake I'm you can:

+    mkdir build
+    cd build
+    CXX=$(which g++-4.8) CC=$(which gcc-4.8) CFLAGS=-O2 CXXFLAGS=-O2 cmake ..
+    make -j4

 License
 -------